lifsys/intelisys/README.md

 - Groq: groq-llama, groq-fast
 - MistralAI: mistral-large

-## New in Version 0.2.7
+## New in Version 0.2.8

-- Implemented lazy loading for Intelisys class attributes
+- Enhanced lazy loading for Intelisys class attributes
-- Improved performance by initializing attributes only when first accessed
+- Further improved performance by optimizing attribute initialization
-- Introduced properties for model, api_key, and client in the Intelisys class
-- Reduced initialization overhead of the Intelisys class
+- Updated documentation with examples of lazy loading usage
-- Updated version number in relevant files
+- Ensured version consistency across all package files
 - Maintained all improvements from previous versions

 ## API Reference